|Who are the NRIs?

 The IGF initiatives are expected to follow the principles and practices of being open and transparent, inclusive and non-commercial.
 They work in accordance with the bottom up consensus process of the IGF and need to have a multistakeholder participation (at least three stakeholder groups initially, and evolve toward inclusion of all stakeholder groups), in both formation of the Initiative and in any other Initiative related events.

-As of 2016, there are more than 70 initiatives located in all five UN regions, and spread around the world.
-There are several new initiatives now forming and working to hold their first annual event in 2017.
+As of 2023, there are more than 155 initiatives located in all five UN regions and spread around the world.
+There are several new initiatives now forming and working to hold their first annual event in 2023/2024.
 To support the recommendations of the NRIs, the IGF is hosting regular (bi)monthly virtual meetings where the NRI Coordinators share updates, and collaborate on the NRIs engagement to the annual IGF meeting, as well as continuously discussing further enhancements to support the NRIs engagement toward the IGF.

 All NRIs events are open and inclusive and welcome participants whether in person or virtually, just as does the IGF itself.
-The Secretariat maintains a calendar of all NRIs events, as showed here.
+The Secretariat maintains a calendar of all NRIs events, as shown here.